Mr-Abuqamar/corsniper/README.md

 # 🔍 CORS Misconfiguration Scanner

-A powerful Python tool for identifying and exploiting **CORS (Cross-Origin Resource Sharing)** misconfigurations.
+corsniper is a powerful Python tool for identifying and exploiting **CORS (Cross-Origin Resource Sharing)** misconfigurations.
 This scanner helps penetration testers, bug bounty hunters, and security researchers detect exploitable CORS setups that may lead to data leaks or account takeovers.

 ---